jeffsponaugle/Kartana9/README.md

 # Kartana9
 A simple 16-bit CPU implemented completely in a collection of ATF1508 CPLDs.

-This is an implemenation of a simple 16-bit CPU design using ATF508 CPLDs on a single  4-layer PCBs.
+This is an implemenation of a simple 16-bit CPU design using ATF1508 CPLDs on a single  4-layer PCBs.

-The goal was to pick a simple instruction set that would allow for simple assembly language programs.
-With a 16 bit address bus capable of addressing 64K of memory it was important for the ISA to support relative offsets and fully relocatable code.
-While the first iteration does not have a multiply or divide instruction, some features in the shifting mechanism have been enhanced to make it easy to implment.
+The goal was to pick a simple instruction set that would allow for assembly language programs  With a 16 bit address bus capable of addressing 64K of memory it was important for the ISA to support relative offsets and fully relocatable code.
+While the first iteration does not have an integer multiply or divide instruction, some features in the shifting mechanism have been enhanced to make it easy to implement.

 ![](/images/IMG_6812.jpeg)